 The bottom line is, if the officer was upset or frustrated with you, he or she may have it out for you.
 Don’t let a bogus charge by fabrication or exaggeration ruin your future.
 Having an experienced Miami criminal defense attorney by your side is important.
 At Fischer Redavid PLLC, our criminal defense lawyers know how to talk to prosecutors so that they can comfortably talk to the officers.

 We can begin with your case as soon as you schedule a free consultation when you call (954) 860-8434!

 If you have been accused or being investigated for disguising yourself with intent to obstruct justice with the intent to intimidate, hinder, or interrupt any officer or other persons enacting his or her legal duties, your charges will be under obstruction of justice by disguised person.
 Under Florida law, this obstruction of justice charge is categorized as a first-degree misdemeanor that is punishable by up to one year in jail.
 This charge usually comes up when you give the officer the wrong name.
 Many times, however, clients are just giving the officer an alias or a nickname, not knowing that this is actually a crime.
-The good news is, there are defenses that our Miami obstruction of justice lawyer can raise on your behalf to clear your name.
+The good news is, there are defenses that our Miami criminal defense lawyer can raise on your behalf to clear your name.

 Another form of obstruction of justice is tampering.
 This happens when a person meddles or interferes with a criminal investigation in an attempt to change the course of the proceedings.

 The two types of tampering include:

 When the state or federal government prosecutes, they often need witnesses to prove its case.
 If you interfere, they will come after you in full force.
 Don’t go about this time alone.
 Our Hollywood criminal defense attorney has always sided with the accused and we are ready to fight for you aggressively to obtain the results that you want and deserve.

 Call the obstruction of justice lawyers at Fischer Redavid PLLC for a free consultation today!